-<billing@ripe.net> This is the role account which deals with invoicing, execution of service agreements and general information for new customers.
-This mailbox is also used to update registry information.
+billing@ripe.net> This is the role account which deals with invoicing of bills and answering questions about invoices.

 <ncc@ripe.net> General queries can be sent to this role account.
 Whenever one is unsure to which role account a specific question or request should be submitted, this mailbox can be used.
 The query will be answered or be redirected to other role mailboxes or specific staff members as appropriate.
+This mailbox also deals with setting up new registries and updating registry information.